MurdoMaclachlan/ToR-Repost-Collection/generic/complex_mathematics/complex_mathematics.md

 ---

-[*A four panel comic of a light skinned feminine person with blond hair looking to the left of the camera and doing complex mathematics in their head.*]
+[*A four panel comic of a light skinned feminine person with blond hair looking to the left of the camera and doing complex mathematics in their head.
+Algorithms are overlaid in each panel in white text.*]